(technetium Tc 99m tilmanocept) Injection for Subcutaneous, Intradermal, Subareolar, or Peritumoral Use

 Use In Specific Populations

-There are no adequate or well-controlled studies of Lymphoseek in pregnant women.
+There are no available data on Lymphoseek use in pregnant women.
 Additionally, animal reproduction studies have not been conducted with technetium Tc 99m tilmanocept.
 However, all radiopharmaceuticals, including Lymphoseek, have a potential to cause fetal harm depending on the fetal stage of development and the magnitude of the radiation dose.
 If considering Lymphoseek administration to a pregnant woman, inform the patient about the potential for adverse pregnancy outcomes based on the radiation dose from the drug and the gestational timing of exposure.

 Safety and effectiveness of Lymphoseek in patients less than 18 years of age have not been established.

 Of the 553 patients enrolled in clinical studies of breast cancer, melanoma, and squamous cell carcinoma (SCC) of oral cavity, skin, and lip, 179 (32%) were aged 65 or older.
 Review of the clinical data, including evaluation of the frequency of adverse reactions, has not identified differences in safety or efficacy between elderly patients (65 to 90 years of age) and younger patients (18 to 65 years of age).